Lois Youngen: Teaching career

-Since 1988 Youngen is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League rather than individual baseball personalities.

-Lois Youngen currently lives in Eugene, Oregon, where she has remained active in the community and still has a passion for teaching.
+Since 1988 Youngen has been part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League rather than individual baseball personalities.
+As of 2011, Youngen lived in Eugene, Oregon and remained active in the community with a passion for teaching.